-Building your home on a sloping block will not be easy.
-It creates unique challenges for your architect/building designer.
-It pushes them to think outside the box and produce beautiful split level homes that will surprise and excite you.
-And, if you and your designer have a great working relationship, you two can create a distinctive home which suits your lot.
+Building homes on a sloping block is not easy.
+It presents unique challenges to you and your building designer.
+It pushes design teams to think outside the box and produce beautiful split level homes.

 Why build split level homes on a sloping block?